 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be at least 400 words and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
+Each thread must be at least 400 words, support claims with at least two scholarly sources, and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be at least 200 words.
-(Outcomes: A, C, D, E, F)
+Each reply must be at least 200 words and cite at least one scholarly source.
+(MLOs: A, C, D, E, F)

-The student will write a 1200–1500-word paper on the topic “what is a person and why does it matter?”
+The student will write a 1200–1500-word paper answering the question, “What is a person, and why does it matter?”
 The paper must contain at least 5 references in addition to citing the course textbook and the Bible.
 The paper must adhere to current Bluebook formatting.
-(Outcomes: A, B, C, D, E, F, G)
+(MLOs: A, B, C, D, E, F, G)